The Mills First-Year Experience

 SO Mills—Our four-day New Student Orientation will introduce you to all things Mills.
 From learning to log on to our wireless network to connecting to helpful resources to attending your first candle-lighting ceremony, SO Mills will immerse you in your new college life.

-Living Learning Communities (LLC)—If you are a first-year residential student, you will live in an LLC.
-These communities give you the opportunity to connect with students who share a similar interest as well as participate in outings, programs, and in some cases, classes directly related to your LLC.
+Themed Housing Communities—If you are a first-year residential student, you will live in a Themed Housing Community.
+These communities give you the opportunity to connect with students who share a similar interest as well as participate in outings, programs, and in some cases, classes directly related to your themed community.

 Academic Advising—You'll have a member of our faculty dedicated to supporting you in achieving your educational goals.
 You'll work one-on-one with this advisor to customize your schedule to your interests and academic needs.
 Your advisor will be someone you can consult about choosing a major, connecting to academic support services, and learning about other scholarly opportunities.